JusGu/eleventy-website/src/about.md

 path: about
 ---

 Hey there, I’m Justin Gu.
-I love crafting elegant solutions to complex problems
+I love crafting elegant solutions to complex problems.

 Creating something is all about problem-solving — my approach to software development has consistently revolved around this state-of-mind.